elsahib/DevOps/README.md

 ##### Automation causing issues
 This risk was mitigated by testing the automation process with a simple ‘Hello World’ application to ensure that the CI Pipeline is functional, Also keeping the server on to avoid having the IP address change
 ##### Exposure of sensitive information
-This risk was mitigated by using the best practice of exporting sensitive information as variables for the each application administration session only
+This risk was mitigated by using the best practice of exporting sensitive information as variables for each administration session only.
+This way sensitive information will not be part of the application code on git hub ( although currently it shows on Jenkins console log, trying to figure out a way to hide it from there also )
 ##### Running out of GCP free Balance
 This one was mitigated by using micro VM instances as they don’t cost much